-An interstate CVI is required for cattle, horses, swine, sheep, goats, llamas/alpacas, deer/elk and misc. ruminants moving interstate.
-Extended Equine CVIs (EECVIs) are acceptable for horses.
-More information on EECVIs is available at www.globalvetlink.com and from your veterinarian.
-Note that interstate CVI's must be issued by a Category 2 accredited veterinarian.
 The interstate CVI is valid for 30 days from the date of CVI inspection.
 During the fair season, from July 1 through Labor Day, interstate CVI's can be used multiple times as long as the initial entrance to a NY fair is within 30 days of CVI inspection and the CVI is initialed by a NYS Agriculture and Markets official at the fair.
+Once the CVI has been initialed, it can be used for the rest of the fair season if no health issues arise.
+A change in health status or eligibility of an animal necessitates the generation of a new CVI.
 All documentation must accompany the animals.
-Animals not meeting the interstate and/or fair requirements will not be allowed on the grounds.
+Animals not meeting the interstate and/or fair and any applicable emergency import requirements will not be allowed on the grounds.
 Individual official ID is required on all animals.
 Animals with incomplete or illegible ID will be rejected.
-Where rabies vaccination is required, the information can be included on the health certificate.
+Required rabies vaccination may be included on the health certificate.